Topic Areas: Considerations for Autistic and Neurodivergent Populations Across the Lifespan

 Research

-• Basic, applied, or translational research that advances the understanding of autism and the lived experience of autism
+• Basic, applied, or translational research that advances the understanding of autism and neurodivergence and the lived experience of neurodivergent individuals

-• Basic, applied, or translational research related to social-communication skills of persons on the autism spectrum
+• Basic, applied, or translational research related to social-communication skills of autistic and neurodivergent populations

-• Qualitative inquiries into the experiences of autistic individuals and their families
+• Qualitative inquiries into the experiences of autistic and neurodivergent individuals, their families, and their support networks

 • Co-occuring conditions, including mental health